mkrogemann/couchdb_connector/README.md

 {:ok, "{\"ok\":true}\n"}
 ```

-In case that database never existed, you shoud see
+In case that database never existed, you should see

 ```Elixir
 {:error, "{\"error\":\"not_found\",\"reason\":\"missing\"}\n"}